 You might need to amass quite a few tea bags for this one.
 Mop your wooden floors with brewed tea, and while you’re at it, shine up some furniture, too.

 9. To say goodbye to greasy dishes.

 Whatever it may be that is caked onto your plates from dinner, do not fear.
 Soak the dishes in hot water with a few brewed tea bags.
 The more the grease, the more time will be needed to break it down; soaking the pile overnight is recommended.

 10. To recreate potpourri.

 Rarely do used tea bags lose their scent completely.
-Dry out your favorite teas and add the leaves to potpourri; they’ll blend right in, aesthetically and also in form.
+Dry out your favorite teas (any kinds will do) and add the leaves to potpourri; they’ll blend right in, aesthetically and also in form.
 After all, potpourri is made of dried fruit peels, herb leaves, flowers, and spices.

 11. To replace Windex.